-End-to-end OpenTelemetry instrumentation for the framework — traces, logs, and metrics over OTLP for @cleverbrush/server, @cleverbrush/orm, and @cleverbrush/log.
+End-to-end OpenTelemetry instrumentation for the framework — traces for inbound/outbound HTTP, SQL, and typed client calls; OTLP log sink with trace correlation; metrics — for @cleverbrush/server, @cleverbrush/client, @cleverbrush/orm, and @cleverbrush/log.

 Wiring OpenTelemetry into a Node.js service involves bootstrapping the SDK before anything else loads, choosing exporters per signal, and finding the right seam to open spans for HTTP requests, database queries, and outbound calls.
 Doing this consistently across services is repetitive and easy to get wrong.

-@cleverbrush/otel provides one SDK bootstrap ( setupOtel ), middleware for @cleverbrush/server, a Knex hook for @cleverbrush/orm, an OTLP log sink + enricher for @cleverbrush/log, and DI registration for the active Tracer / Meter.
+@cleverbrush/otel provides one SDK bootstrap ( setupOtel ), middleware for @cleverbrush/server and @cleverbrush/client, a Knex hook for @cleverbrush/orm, an OTLP log sink + enricher for @cleverbrush/log, and DI registration for the active Tracer / Meter.
 All optional pieces are declared as optional peer dependencies — pull in only what you need.

 Create a telemetry.ts module that loads before anything else, then start Node with --import ./dist/telemetry.js.